Disrupt me! 5 things you need to know about disruptive marketing

 One business term or trend that’s just not going away any time soon is: Disruptive Marketing.

-You’ve probably heard of it but weren’t really sure what it meant, or how you could use it in your business.
+You’ve probably heard of it but maybe you’re not really sure what it means, or how you can use it in your marketing.
 Well here are 5 things you need to know to get disruptive.

 1. What is disruptive marketing?

 Disruptive marketing refers to the communication activities and messages that either challenge the conventional thinking in an existing market or speak to a new one.